jorgeortegalopez/Prueba-PoliticaDePrivacidad/README.md

 Prueba Jol: Privacy policy

-Welcome to the prueba Jol app for Android!
+Welcome to the Prueba Jol app for Android!

 This is an Android app developed by Jorge Ortega-Lopez.
 The app is available on Google Play.